-This policy covers legal expenses if a patient sues over an error, such as a chiropractic treatment that worsens their back pain.
-It's sometimes referred to as malpractice insurance.
+Professional liability insurance covers legal expenses if a patient sues over an error, such as a chiropractic treatment that worsens back pain.
+It's also referred to as malpractice insurance.

 Most states require commercial auto insurance for vehicles owned by a chiropractic center.
 It helps cover the cost of an accident involving your business vehicle.

 This policy helps chiropractic offices survive data breaches and cyberattacks by paying for recovery expenses and more.
 It can be added to a BOP or general liability policy for savings.

 It's easy to get chiropractic business insurance if you have your company information on hand.
 Our application will ask for basic facts about your business, such as revenue and number of employees.
 You can buy a policy online and get a certificate of insurance with Insureon in three easy steps: